The BEST First-Time Solo Female Backpacking Guide

 I do not think you will need more than two pairs of shoes.

-If I am travelling in the winter, I take a pair of boots that I will be wearing when travelling, and sneakers.
-Not necessarily running shoes, I will take a nice pair o sneakers that can be dressed up or down.
+If I am traveling in the winter, I take a pair of boots that I will be wearing when traveling and sneakers.
+Not necessarily running shoes, I will take a nice pair of sneakers that can be dressed up or down.
 However, for up to a three-day trip, I would stick to just one pair.

-In the summer, I take sandals instead of boots and still the same sneakers.
+In the summer, I wear sandals instead of boots and still the same sneakers.

 Do not forget to pack something to sleep in, especially if you will be sleeping in dorms!

-There is no need to pack your hair styling tools.
+As for hair, skip the styling tools.
+Need ideas?
 Check out my article on the best backpacking hairstyles for travel hairstyling ideas!

 What kind of backpack to take for your solo trip?